Coded Caching in the Presence of a Wire and a Cache Tapping Adversary of Type II: Introduction

-The challenge in caching stems from the fact that the transmitter, who has access to a library of files, has no knowledge about the future demands of end users when designing their cache contents.
+The challenge in caching stems from the fact that the transmitter, which has access to a library of files, has no knowledge about future demands of end users when designing their cache contents.
 This remains to be the case when security against an external adversary is concerned.
-Additionally, for the adversary model in consideration, the adversary might tap into cache placement, delivery, or both, and where the tapping occurs is {\it{unknown}} to the legitimate parties.
-We show that even under these unfavorable conditions, strong secrecy guarantees can be provided that are invariant to the positions of the tapped symbols varying between cache placement, delivery, or both.
+Further, for the new model introduced in this paper, the adversary might tap into cache placement, delivery, or both, and where the tapping occurs is {\it{unknown}} to the legitimate terminals.
+We show that even under these unfavorable conditions, strong secrecy guarantees that are invariant to the positions of the tapped symbols varying between cache placement, delivery, or both phases, can be provided.

-In coded caching literature up to date, the physical communication which populates the cache memories at end users does not need to be considered in the problem formulation, due to the assumption of secure cache placement.
-By contrast, in order to model cache placement that is tapped by an adversary, we consider a length-$n$ communication block over a two-user broadcast wiretap II channel \cite{nafea2017new1}.
-The sizes of cache memories at the receivers are fixed in this model.
-We note that introducing variable memory sizes for which a rate-memory tradeoff can be characterized, as in the usual setup for caching, requires considering additional communication blocks for cache placement.
-Being of future interest, we comment on this extension to multiple communication blocks for cache placement in the Discussion section, Section \ref{Discussion}.
+In coded caching literature up to date, the physical communication which populates the cache memories at end users is not considered in the problem formulation, due to the assumption of secure cache placement.
+For the setting we propose in this work, in order to model cache placement that is tapped by an adversary, we consider a length-$n$ communication block over a two-user broadcast WTC-II \cite{nafea2017new1}.
+The sizes of cache memories at the receivers are fixed in our setting.
+Introducing variable memory sizes for which a rate-memory tradeoff can be characterized, as in the usual setup for caching, requires considering additional communication blocks for cache placement.
+Being of future interest, we discuss this extension to multiple communication blocks for cache placement in Section \ref{Discussion}.
 We as well provide reasoning for our choice of the broadcast setting for cache placement.

-In summary, the contributions of this work are summarized as follows: \begin{enumerate} \item We introduce the notion of {\it{cache-tapping}} into the information theoretic models of coded caching, in which an adversary of type II is able to tap into a fixed-size subset of symbols of its choosing either from cache placement, delivery, or both transmissions.
+The main contributions of this paper are summarized as follows: \begin{enumerate} \item We introduce the notion of {\it{cache-tapping}} into the information theoretic models of coded caching, in which an adversary of type II is able to tap into a fixed-size subset of its choice of the symbols transmitted during either cache placement, delivery, or both phases.